 The effect of reducing speed limits on travel time is commonly overestimated.

 Speed limits are determined by Transport for NSW and until recently, few options were available.
-Given the multiple demands on our available road space and cost and challenges in retrofitting of separated cycling facilities, reducing speeds to a level permitting safer interaction of riders and motorised traffic will be a critical tool in our repertoire of potential treatments.
+Given the multiple demands on our available road space and cost and challenges in retrofitting of separated cycling facilities, reducing speeds to a level permitted safer interaction of riders and motorised traffic will be a critical tool in our repertoire of potential treatments.

-The functional road hierarchy in Newcastle categorises streets as arterial, sub-arterial, collector and local roads.
-Each category has a typical volume and speed profile.
-Local roads are the neighbourhood streets, providing access to our residences and ideally have traffic volumes that do not exceed 2000 vehicles per day.
+The road hierarchy in Newcastle categorises our streets and includes arterial, sub-arterial, collector and local roads, all of which have a typical volume and speed profile.
+Our local roads provide access to our residences and ideally have traffic volumes that do not exceed 2000 vehicles per day.
 They are not meant to be 'rat runs'.
-If operating as intended, many of our local roads could potentially be enhanced to become 'bicycle boulevards'.
+If operating as intended, many of our local roads could potentially be enhanced to 'bicycle boulevards'.
 These are streets with low speeds and low motorised traffic volume, which are designed to give priority to bicycle travel.
-Kerb extensions, road humps, chicanes and partial closures are some of the elements that can be used to achieve a self-enforcing or self-explaining street, in which desired low speeds are reflected in operating speeds.
+Kerb extensions, road humps, chicanes and partial closures are some of the elements that can be used to create the conditions where desired low speeds are reflected in operating speeds - a self-enforcing or self-explaining street.